mukhtar-github/MongoDB-Developer-Learning-Path/M103: Basic Cluster Administration/Basic Cluster Administration.md

 To recap, *read concern uses an acknowledgment mechanism for read operations where applications can request only that data which meets the requested durability guarantee*.
 There are four available read concern options. *Local and available are identical for replica sets*.
 Their behavior's more distinct in *sharded clusters.
 Majority read concern is your middle ground between durability and fast reads*, but it can return stale data.

 *Linearizeable has the strongest durability guarantees*, and always returns the *freshest data in context of a read operation* in exchange for potentially *slow read operations* as well as the overall restrictions and requirements for using it.
 Finally, you can use *read concern in conjunction with write concern to specify durability guarantees on both reads and writes*.
 Remember that the two work together, but are not dependent on each other.
 You can use *read concern with write concern or read concern without write concern*.

+### Read Preferences

+*Read preference* allows your applications to route read operations to *specific members of a replica set.
+Read preference* is principally a driver side setting.
+Make sure to check your *driver documentation* for complete instructions on specifying a *read preference for your read operations*.

+Take this three member replica set, for example.
+By default, your applications read and write data on the primary.
+With replica sets, data is replicated to all data bearing members.
+So both of these secondaries would eventually have copies of the primary data.
+What if we, instead, wanted to have our application prefer reading from a secondary member?

+With the read preference, we can direct the application to route its query to a secondary member of the replica set, instead of the primary.

+There are five supported read preference modes.

+Primary read preference routes all read operations to the primary only.

+This is the default read preference.

+PrimaryPreferred routes read operations to the primary.

+But if the primary is unavailable, such as during an election or fail-over event, the application can route reads to an available secondary member instead.

+Secondary routes read operations only to the secondary members in the replica set.

+SecondaryPreferred routes read operations to the secondary members.

+But if no secondary members are available, the operation then routes to the primary.

+Nearest routes read operations to the replica set member with the least network latency to the host, regardless of the members type.

+This typically supports geographically local read operations.

+With secondary reads, always keep in mind that depending on the amount of replication latency in a replica set, you can receive stale data.

+For example, let's say this replica set receives a write operation that updates this document, where name is Mongo 101, to have a status of published.

+At this time, the secondary still has the old version of this document where the status is pending.

+If I issue a secondary read, using nearest read preference selects the secondary member to read from, I'm going to get an older version of this document.

+This table gives you an idea of some of the scenarios where you'd use a given read preference.

+The big takeaway here, is that secondary reads always have a chance of returning stale data.

+How stale that data is, depends entirely on how much of a delay there is between your primary and your secondaries.

+Geographically distributed replica sets are more likely to suffer from stale reads, for example, than a replica set where all the members are in the same geographic region, or even the same data center.

+To summarize, read preference lets you choose what replica set members to route read operations to.

+The big drawback of using a read preference, other than primary, is the potential for stale read operations.

+And the nearest read preference is most useful if you want to support geographically local reads.

+Just remember that it can come with the potential of reading stale data.